galaxyproject/training-material/topics/genome-annotation/tutorials/lncrna-annotation/tutorial.md

 # Data upload

-To assemble transcriptome with StringTie and annotate lncRNAs with FEELnc, we will use the following files (the same data than the Apollo tutorial):
+To assemble transcriptome with StringTie and annotate lncRNAs with FEELnc, we will use the following files :

 - The **genome sequence** in fasta format.
 For this tutorial, we will use the genome assembled in the [Flye assembly tutorial]({% link topics/assembly/tutorials/flye-assembly/tutorial.md %}).
 - The **genome annotation** in gff3 format.
 For this tutorial, we will use the genome annotation obtained in the [Funannotate tutorial]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %}).